DeXP/dexp.github.io/_posts/articles/2017-02-11-read-tar-in-26-lines.md

                                                                                 |_|
 ```

 Next time I needed tar in a similar situation.
-I wanted not simply store the resources for [Wordlase]({{ site.url }}/games/wordlase/) game, but archive and compress them.
+I wanted not only store the resources for [Wordlase]({{ site.url }}/games/wordlase/) game, but to archive and compress them.
 I can pack resources for a really long time on my machine.
 But the resources will be unpacked every time when a user starts the game.
 So the solution should work quickly.
 Public domain implementation of the compression algorithm was found on the Internet, but it can pack only one file.
 That's how the hero of this publication was born - [dxTarRead]({{ site.baseurl }}/tools/dxtarread/).

 Advantages of dxTarRead: